TravelModellingGroup/Documentation/tmg-documentation/1.6/tmgtoolbox_aimsun/AimsunFromXTMF/AimsunBridge.md

 ## Overview

-Aimsun Bridge is the connection between the Aimsun software and XTMF.
+AimsunBridge is the connection between the Aimsun software and XTMF.

 AimsunBridge has two main general activities:
-1. Read and process the signals and data coming fromt XTMF.
+1. Read and process the signals and data coming from XTMF.
 1. Load and run the Aimsun software.

 ## Protocol

-The bridge internally communicates with XTMF via the AimsunController using integer signal commands.
+The AimsunBridge internally communicates with XTMF via the AimsunController using integer signal commands.
 Each integer corresponds to a specific action.
 Below is an example of a few signal commands and the responses passed back to XTMF: